 To be recorded on the register as a Principal Supervisor, a person must meet all the criteria for co-supervisors, and also:

-To become apply for listing on the Supervisor Register, complete and submit the application form.
+To become apply for listing on the Supervisor Register, complete and submit the HDR Supervisor Register Application Form.

 Academics must provide all of the following information to support their application.